Should You Buy or Lease Commercial Property?

 The Landlord Has Control

-Remember, even if you want to stay on at the end of your lease, the landlord might have other intentions for the property that you can't do anything about unless it is stipulated in the lease agreement.
+Remember, even if you want to stay on at the end of your lease, the landlord might have other intentions for the property that you cannot do anything about unless it is stipulated in the lease agreement.

 Buying Advantages